Creative Music Studio

 The Creative Music Studio (CMS) was a premier study center for contemporary creative music during the 1970s and 1980s, based in Woodstock, New York.
-Founded in 1971 by Karl Berger, Ingrid Sertso, and Ornette Coleman, it brought together leading innovators in the jazz and world music communities.
-Unprecedented in its range and diversity, CMS providing participants with a rare opportunity to interact personally with musical giants of improvisation and musical thought on a daily basis.
+Founded in 1971 by Karl Berger, Ingrid Sertso, and Ornette Coleman, it brought together students and leading innovators in the jazz and world music communities.
+Unprecedented in its range and diversity, CMS has provided participants with an opportunity to interact personally with musical giants of improvisation and musical thought.

-At CMS, the concept of 'Worldjazz' was born: the improvisational and compositional expansion of the world's musical traditions.
-Now one of the main driving forces in many styles of music, this concept was pioneered very early at CMS, guided by authentic leaders.
-Hundreds of live concerts were recorded, many heralded as landmark performances.
-Thousands of workshops, master classes, concerts and colloquia inspired a generation of musicians who took with them the ideas, concepts and practices developed at CMS.
-The CMS community still exists in a network of creative musicians, many of whom came to CMS from Asia, Europe and South America.
+At CMS, the concept of 'Worldjazz' was born: the improvisational and compositional expansion of the world's musical traditions, guided by authentic leaders.
+Hundreds of live concerts were recorded, many regarded as landmark performances.
+Thousands of workshops, master classes, concerts and colloquia inspired a generation of musicians.
 In 1981, the organization celebrated its 10th anniversary at a concert titled the "Woodstock Jazz Festival".

-The CMS facility closed in 1984.
-CMS's World Jazz Encounters program (in the United States, Germany, Italy, Brazil, West Africa, India, the Philippines and Japan) survived.

-2013 saw the re-establishment of the Creative Music Studio's intensive workshop programs, with sessions in the spring and fall in Big Indian, New York.
-In addition, the Creative Music Foundation (the non-profit organization under which the Creative Music Studio operates), began efforts to digitize the immense archive of recorded performances recorded during CMS workshops and special events.
+The CMS facility in Woodstock closed in 1984, but its masterclasses continued as the World Jazz Encounters program internationally.
+In 2013, a facility was re-established, with sessions in the spring and fall, in Big Indian, New York.
+CMS began to digitize the archive of performances recorded during CMS workshops and special events.